 For example, ask yourself: What if the camera is:

 - for kids: bold forms, colorful, soft material, indestructible, safe…

 - for rock climbers: tough, 360º view, emergency call and rescue set

-- a flying spy camera: light, silencious, change colour acoording to the sky colour
+- a flying spy camera: light, silences, change color according to the sky color